+-HAY CROPS-

-- 2412 Oats: Exhibit to consist of one-gallon sample.
-Variety must be named. - 2413 Barley: Exhibit to consist of one-gallon sample.
-Variety must be named. - 2414 Alfalfa: Exhibit to consist of one-gallon sample.
-Variety must be named. - 2415 Alfalfa Hay: Exhibit to consist of one flake or slice from a rectangular bale, or a 10-inch section cut from a round bale.
+- Alfalfa Hay: Exhibit to consist of one flake or slice from a rectangular bale, or a 10-inch section cut from a round bale.
 The flake or slice should be approximately 6 inches in thickness and tied in two directions.
-Variety must be named. - 2416 Native Grass Hay: Ten-inch flake or slice, 6 inches thick and tied in two directions. - 2417 Brome Grass: Exhibit to consist of one-gallon sample of seed. - 2418 Other Tame Grasses: Exhibit to consist of one-gallon sample of seed. - 2419 Soybeans: Exhibit to consist of one-gallon sample of seed from most recent harvest.
-Variety must be named. - 2420 Soybeans: Bundle of five plants from most recent harvest.
-Variety must be named. - 2421 Edible field beans: Exhibit to consist of one-gallon sample of seed from most recent harvest. - 2422 Edible field beans: Bundle of five plants (with roots intact) from most recent harvest.
+Variety must be named. - Native Grass Hay: Ten-inch flake or slice, 6 inches thick and tied in two directions. - 2417 Brome Grass: Exhibit to consist of one-gallon sample of seed.

-- 2423 Miscellaneous Crops: Exhibit to consist of one gallon sample of seed or 10 heads produced from current project.
-Variety must be named. - 2424 Cotton: Provide 10 open bolls, not 10 plants.
-Place bolls in a bag that can breathe (not a sealed plastic bag), so mold doesn't develop. - 2425 Corn: Exhibit to consist of one-gallon sample.
-Variety must be named. - 2426 Cool Season Grass Hay (e.g., fescue, etc.): Ten-inch flake or slice, 6 inches thick and tied in two directions.
+- Other Tame Grasses: Exhibit to consist of one-gallon sample of seed. - 2426 Cool Season Grass Hay (e.g., fescue, etc.): Ten-inch flake or slice, 6 inches thick and tied in two directions.
 Variety must be named.